Hercute/alx-system_engineering-devops/0x00-shell_basics/README.md

-delete directory inside a directory
+change working directory to the previous one